c3ilabuser/student9_lab/readme.md

 ##Setup

-For this exercise to work best, open your browser, and open separate tabs for each of:
+For this exercise to work best, open your browser, and open separate tabs (ctrl-click the links) for each of:

  * <a href="https://github.com/C3IDigitalLiteracyLab/" target="github">GitHub</a>
  * <a href="https://master.labs.cloudcompass.ca:8443" target="openshift">OpenShift Console</a>